Santa Maria presso San Celso: History and overview of the church of Santa Maria

 In the 16th century also the square portico in classical style was added, perhaps designed by Cesare Cesariano or Cristoforo Lombardo (il Lombardino).
-The massive eclectic and Mannerist style façade was designed by Galeazzo Alessi in the late 16th century and was realized by Martino Bassi; it is decorated by numerous statues and reliefs by Stoldo Lorenzi and Annibale Fontana.
+The massive eclectic and Mannerist style façade was designed by Galeazzo Alessi in the late 16th century and was realized by Martino Bassi; it is decorated by numerous statues and reliefs.
+The statues of Adam and Eve were sculpted by Stoldo Lorenzi and the sybyls by Annibale Fontana.
+Before the facade is a porticoed courtyard; the street front has a stone wall with two doors.

 From 1595 the organist was the keyboard virtuoso Giovanni Paolo Cima.

 Interior

+The interior houses numerous works by Milanese Renaissance and Baroque artists: Giovan Battista Crespi (il Cerano), Carlo Francesco Nuvolone, Antonio Campi, Bergognone, Callisto Piazza and others.

+The second chapel altarpiece on the right depicts the Martyrdom of St Nazarius and Celsus (1606) by Giulio Cesare Procaccini.
+The spandrels below the dome were frescoed with the evangelists Luke and John by Daniele Crespi, while Mark and Matthew were frescoed by Guglielmo Caccia (il Moncalvo).

-The interior houses numerous works by Milanese Renaissance and Baroque artists: Giovan Battista Crespi (il Cerano), Camillo and Giulio Cesare Procaccini, Carlo Francesco Nuvolone, Antonio Campi, Bergognone, Callisto Piazza and others.
-Notable are the Baptism of Jesus by Gaudenzio Ferrari and Giovan Battista della Cerva, the Fall of St. Paul by Moretto and, on the altar of the right transept, an altarpiece by Paris Bordone.
+Notable are the Baptism of Jesus by Gaudenzio Ferrari and Giovan Battista della Cerva, the Fall of St Paul by Moretto and on the altar of the right transept, an altarpiece by Paris Bordone.
 The lectern of the choir is by Giuseppe Meda.

 In the left transept, within an altar designed by Martino Bassi, is the venerated marble statue of the Assunta by Annibale Fontana (1586) with two later angels by Giulio Cesare Procaccini.

-San Celso

-Annexed to Santa Maria is the Romanesque church of San Celso, dedicated to the martyr Saint Celsus, which was largely demolished.
-It was founded in the 4th century and rebuilt in the 11th century.

-The façade (remade in the 19th century) has a rose window and a Romanesque portal with animal figures decoration.
-Also from the 11th century is the bell tower.